Skip to content

 #Step 4: Send It

-Select the Galaxy and tap Send.
-The animation plays instantly, and the streamer gets a notification with your username.
-Everyone in the chat sees it.
+The animation plays instantly.
+The streamer gets a notification with your username, and everyone watching in the chat sees it pop up alongside their messages.

 The money doesn’t appear in your bank account automatically.
 There’s a multi-step process between receiving a Galaxy and seeing cash.

 Every gift converts to “diamonds” inside TikTok’s system.
 You can check your accumulated diamonds under Profile > Creator Tools > Balance in the app.
-According to TikTok’s virtual items policy, diamonds cannot be exchanged back to coins or transferred between accounts.
+TikTok’s virtual items policy states that diamonds can’t be exchanged back to coins or transferred between accounts.

 A few things creators should know: